Women’s Health

 Collett/Cappelletti

-This bill would require Pennsylvania’s public agencies serving those who are young, low-income, homeless, or incarcerated to make period products available at no cost.
+This bill would require menstrual products to be made available at no cost in public facilities operated by agencies serving populations who are young, low-income, homeless, or incarcerated.

 Workplace Accommodations for Pregnant Individuals